EPA issues new auto rules aimed at cutting carbon emissions, boosting electric vehicles and hybrids

 The EPA could achieve its carbon pollution goals even if sales of battery electric vehicles are as low as 30% in 2032, as long as other standards are met, he said.

-U.S. electric vehicle sales grew 47% last year to a record 1.19 million as EV market share rose from 5.8% in 2022 to 7.6%.
+U.S. electric vehicle sales grew 47% last year to a record 1.19 million as EV market share rose to 7.6%.
 But EV sales growth slowed toward the end of the year.
 In December, they rose 34%.

 WHAT DOES THE CAR INDUSTRY THINK?